 When you become a tax resident of Canada your previous gains accumulated before you entered are protected from Canadian tax.
 Technically speaking, the adjusted cost basis of your investments and property is increased to the fair market value at the date of your entry.

 Proper tax planning is often warranted to ensure investments and real property are sold in a tax-efficient manner either before or after entering Canada.

 3. You May Not Be Able to Keep Your US Investments While in Canada

-Non-residents of the US are not legally allowed to maintain non-registered (non-retirement accounts) accounts in the US.
-Although, as a US citizen, you are still required to file US taxes you are considered a non-resident of the US for purposes of opening or maintain a US investment account.
+Non-residents of the US are not legally allowed to maintain non-registered (non-retirement accounts) accounts in the US assuming their financial advisors do not have a Canadian investment license.
+Although, as a US citizen, you are still required to file US taxes, you are considered a non-resident of the US for purposes of opening or maintain a US investment account.

 Discussing your asset mix and related investment structure with an investment specialist is highly advisable before you enter Canada to ensure you don’t run into any unwanted surprises down the road.

 4. You May Want to Liquidate Some Assets Before you Enter Canada

 As discussed above it may be advantageous to liquidate some of your assets before entering Canada.
 Tax and investment planning before you enter Canada becomes extremely important as you have fewer options available to you once you become a tax resident of Canada.